 According to the Christian gospels, the sky went dark for three hours while Jesus was on the cross.
 Most likely the darkness did not last that long, but astronomers say there were eclipses in the area at about the right time, and each of them would have lasted a few minutes.

 The crucifixion eclipse.
 It is said that the sun darkened during the crucifixion of Christ.
-Later, the event was associated with an eclipse that was visible at Jerusalem.
+Later, the event was associated with an eclipse that was visible in Jerusalem.
 Credit: © Valenciennes, Musee des Beaux Arts, photo R.G.
 Ojeda.

 According to Liviu Mircea and Tiberiu Oproiu, two astronomers from the Astronomic Observatory Institute in Cluj, Romania, Christ died at 3 pm on a Friday, and rose again at 4 am on a Sunday.
 Mircea and Oproiu say they were able to pinpoint the date using computer software to check biblical references against historical astronomical data.
 From the New Testament, we learn that Jesus died the day after the first night with a full moon, after the vernal equinox.